The Neural Coding Framework for Learning Generative Models: Results

 Here $z^\ell_i$ is modified through three terms.
 The first is a decaying pressure caused by the leak term $-z^\ell_i$, controlled by the strength factor $\gamma$.
 The second term, $-e^\ell_i$, can be interpreted as top-down pressure where $e^\ell_i$ is a measure of how much the neuron's state differs from the predicted state $\mean{z}^\ell$ that is computed by the layer above.
-Finally, the third term adds in the error message from each error neuron $e^{\ell-1}_j$ in the layer below, communicated by special error synapses $E^{\ell-1}$, acting as a form of bottom-up pressure.
+Finally, the third term adds in the error message from each error neuron $e^{\ell-1}_j$ in the layer below, communicated by special error synapses $\mathbf{E}^{\ell-1}$, acting as a form of bottom-up pressure.
+It is important to mention that, in this paper, we investigated another particular form of Equation \ref{eqn:naive_state} as follows:

+where the last term $ - \lambda \text{sign}(\mathbf{z}_i)$ is a kurtotic prior that can be imposed to encourage most activity values to be closer to zero in a given neural state $\latent{z}^\ell$.
+Under the NGC framework, models that use separate, learnable error synapses $\mathbf{E}^\ell$ will be referred to as ``Type 2'' (t2) and those that use (non-learnable) error synapses that are a function of the forward weights $\mathbf{W}^\ell$ will be labeled as ``Type 1'' (see Figure \ref{fig:ngc_arch} for visual depictions of these models and Supplementary Note 1 for details on the NGC framework model naming convention).
+We can then manipulate certain variable values to recover different classical predictive coding models: 1) if $\gamma = 0$, $\mathbf{U} = (\mathbf{W})^T$, $\mathbf{\Sigma}^\ell = \sigma^2_z \mathbf{I}$, and $\phi^\ell(v) = \text{tanh}(v)$, then we recover the model proposed in \cite{rao1999predictive} -- we will refer to this as GNCN-t1/Rao (using $\gamma > 0$ yields the state equation of \cite{whittington2017approximation}), and 2) if $\gamma = 0$, $\mathbf{U} = -(\mathbf{W})^T$, and $\phi^\ell(v) = \text{max}(0,v)$, then we recover the neural implementation of the graphical model proposed in \cite{friston2008hierarchical} -- we will refer to this as GNCN-t1-$\Sigma$/Friston (see Figure \ref{fig:ngc_arch}).